greenerservices/greenerservices.github.io/app/principles/actions/8g-identify-data-to-be-collected.md

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}
 * * *

 ###  (ii) Identify opportunities for data sharing

-Sharing data might mean it only needs to be collected once, saving on storage.
+Sharing data with other services might mean it only needs to be collected once, saving on storage.

 #### Environmental benefit:
 Reducing data storage cuts required infrastructure, power and data transfer.

 {{ govukDetails({
   summaryText: "Read more",
-  html: "Some placeholder text"
+  html: "Coming soon!"

 }) }}